Hecke correspondences for smooth moduli spaces of sheaves: Derived categories

 \end{proposition}

-Equality \eqref{eqn:base change excess} is called the ``excess intersection formula", and it does not lift to the derived category.
-The reason is that formula \eqref{eqn:excess} does not naturally give rise to a map $s : \CL \rightarrow \CO$ whose Koszul complex categorifies $\wedge^\bullet(\CL)$.
-The case when \eqref{eqn:base change excess} lifts to the derived category with the section being $s = 0$, is treated in \cite{ACH} and linked with the relation between $Z'$ and the derived fiber product $Z \times_X^L X'$. \\
+Equality \eqref{eqn:base change excess} is called the ``excess intersection formula", and it does not generally lift to the derived category.
+One reason for this is that formula \eqref{eqn:excess} does not naturally give rise to a map $s : L \rightarrow \CO$ whose Koszul complex categorifies $\wedge^\bullet(L)$.
+The case when \eqref{eqn:base change excess} lifts to the derived category, with the section being $s = 0$, is treated in \cite{ACH} and linked with the relation between $Z'$ and the derived fiber product $Z \times_X^L X'$. \\

-Let us recall the schemes $\fZ_1$ and $\fZ_2^\bullet \subset \fZ_2$ of Subsection \ref{sub:schemes}.
-It was shown in \cite{Univ} and \cite{W univ} that these schemes are smooth.
-Moreover, there exist maps:
+Let us recall the schemes $\fZ_1$ and $\fZ_2^\bullet$ of Subsection \ref{sub:schemes}.
+It was shown in \cite{Univ, W univ} that these schemes are smooth (see also Propositions \ref{prop:x} and \ref{prop:xx}).
+Because of Proposition \ref{prop:tower}, the maps $p_{\pm}$ and $\pi_{\pm}$ of Subsection \ref{sub:main intro} are all proper and l.c.i., which allow us to define functors